 Once again the spectre of the early 1980s hovers close by, but only comes close to dominating on the alarmingly titled Shining Skinned Friend.
 More representative of Maclean’s style are the single Tito’s Way and Give Me Every Little Thing, a thrilling bass line groove erupting a minute or so in.
 Meanwhile Love Is In The Air explores Maclean’s feminine side, a soft, mellow flute based sound coming to the fore over a crisp four to the floor beat.

 All this acts as a build up for the remarkable closing track.
-Dance With Me lasts fifteen minutes and yet drifts by in an instant, its organic development totally hypnotic, and a captivating listen demonstrating MacLean’s sense of structure.
+Dance With Me lasts 15 minutes and yet drifts by in an instant, its organic development totally hypnotic, and a captivating listen demonstrating Maclean’s sense of structure.
 It is also intensely moving, the untempered piano sound towards the close tapping into a state of restrained euphoria.

 This being electronic music, the machines do occasionally get the upper hand.
 In The Afternoon is a short but disconcerting track, interrupted by a feminine android intoning, “Wait until it’s dark, before you step into the light”.
 And yet, My Time Is Running Out is a thing of melancholy electronic beauty, a lighter break beat accompanying harp arpeggios and a sparky treble riff.

 The only regret about this record is its relative brevity, a complaint you would rarely hear in conjunction with a dance based album, seeing as most are half an hour too long.
 No, Less Than Human is actually more, and has a lot more to offer emotionally than many a song based opus.
 It’s a mightily impressive achievement, and marks The Juan Maclean as another DFA name to keep an eye on.